 We’re just like the rest of the culture.
 The only difference is, we should know better.

 Did you know that non-believers have their own “sanctified” version of Christmas?
+Where they start with their mental health and consume natural sleep inducing products and CBD vape pens are the newest trend in vaping in the Christmas evenings.
 They’ll say that Christmas certainly shouldn’t be about gifts (especially not parents who hate the holiday stress).
 No, Christmas is about love and about family.

 Starting to sound a little more like what a Christian would say?
 What you or I might say perhaps?